 This is a closer view of the commander's tower.
 The observation slots are overpainted with white on this vehicle, and the leather padding for the commander's head is obvious.
 The turret rear was composed of two doors, and the left door is just visible here.

-The obvious visual difference between the M1917 and M1917A1 is the latter's lengthened engine compartment.
-This was necessary to accomodate the bigger Franklin engine.
+The obvious visual difference between the M1917 and M1917A1 is the latter's longer and taller engine compartment.
+This was necessary to accommodate the bigger Franklin engine.
 The position of the muffler on the left side of the tank can also be seen in this view.
+The air intake and exhaust arrangement was changed from the earlier armored cover to three separate grilles on each side of the rear deck.
+The new side hull plates were single pieces, and not top and bottom halves as found on the base vehicles.
 The armament in this tank appears to be the Browning machine gun.
 (Picture from Development of Armored Vehicles, volume 1: Tanks.)